Maghfiratkhon/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 plt.show()
 ```

+---
-## Observations
+## **Observations**
-- The range is maximum at 45 degrees.
+- The range is maximum at **45 degrees**.
-- The trajectory is symmetric around 45 degrees.
+- The trajectory is symmetric around **45 degrees**.
-- Increasing initial velocity increases the range quadratically.
+- Increasing the initial velocity increases the range **quadratically**.
-- This model ignores air resistance, which would reduce the actual range in real-world scenarios.
+- **Real-world factors** such as air resistance reduce the actual range compared to the idealized model.

+---
-## Conclusion
+## **Conclusion**
 This analysis demonstrates the dependence of projectile range on the angle of projection.
-By adjusting parameters like initial velocity and gravity, we can extend this model to more complex scenarios, such as projectiles on different terrains or in the presence of air resistance.
+By adjusting parameters like initial velocity and gravity, we can extend this model to more complex scenarios, such as projectiles launched on different terrains or in the presence of air resistance.